SharePoint/sp-dev-docs/docs/declarative-customization/view-list-formatting.md

 ---
-title: Use view formatting to customize SharePoint
+title: Format list view to customize SharePoint
-description: Customize how views in SharePoint lists and libraries are displayed by constructing a JSON object that describes the elements that are displayed in a list view, and the styles to be applied to those elements. ms.date: 10/08/2021 ms.localizationpriority: high
+description: Customize how list views in SharePoint lists and libraries are displayed by constructing a JSON object that describes the elements and the styles to be applied to those elements. ms.date: 10/08/2021 ms.localizationpriority: high
 ---

-## List layout customizations
+# List layout customizations

-### Apply conditional classes on rows
+## Apply conditional classes on rows

 You can use **`additionalRowClass`** to apply one or more classes to the entire list row depending on the value of one or more fields in the row.
 These examples leave the content and structure of list rows intact.